conda/conda-libmamba-solver/README.md

 make sure you are not testing this in a production environment.
 We recommend using a VM, a Docker image or something similar.

-1. Install the canary builds of both `conda` and `conda-libmamba-solver` in your `base` environment.
+1. `conda-libmamba-solver` needs to be present in your `base` environment.
 The following channels are required for now:

 First make sure you are running conda 4.12.0 or higher: